FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 ## Rejected Ideas

-An early specification with implementation exists for the idea of variant parts in PR #12532 .
+An early specification with implementation exists for the idea of variant parts.
 The **specification** focused on VarSets having a central role in defining the application programming interface in combination with `App::Part`.
 Both these objects would become "special" to support variants.
 The specification of this is listed in issue #12531 [[5](#ref5)].
 This idea is rejected because it is not general enough.
 Only `App::Part` objects with an exposed VarSet would become variants, while there are many other valid objects that may need to be variants.
 An example is a simple cube that cannot contain